michael-basil/michael-basil.github.io/health.md

 * To liberate myself from entrenched habits and addictions
 * To reverse heart disease
 * To challenge the status quo
+* There are many things sold that do not serve the person consuming
-* To prove many doctors that prescribed things to me but could not explain them without resorting to appeals to authority, fortune telling and emotional manipulation tactics
+    * Many doctors prescribed things to me but could not explain their utility without resorting to appeals to authority, fortune telling and emotional manipulation tactics
+    * Decision making rests in the sole posession of the patient or consumer
+    * People weigh risks differently and this will be tolerated and accepted one way or another over time
+* Many people attempted to persuade me to lose hope and curiousity as a way to cope with negative situations
 * For my children
 * For myself
 * To see how far much further things can go when our Mindsets are shifted and altered
 * Because I like to have fun with/in systems

-## What are my main influences related to physical health?
+## What are key influences related to physical health?

 * [Metabolism - Fasting positive news](https://www.health.harvard.edu/blog/intermittent-fasting-surprising-update-2018062914156)
 * [Dr. Peter Attia MD - Principles of Nutirtion](https://peterattiamd.com/fasting-protocol-video/)